 Spiritual Resources for Health Care Professionals Treating COVID-19 Patients

-This study explores ‘lived experience’ of health care professionals in providing medical care to patients infected by the deadly infectious virus COVID-19.
+This study will explore ‘lived experience’ of health care professionals in providing medical care to patients infected by the deadly infectious virus COVID-19.
 It aims at answering the question: What are the spiritual resources deployed by medical professionals in a life-threatening situation while providing care to COVID-19 patients?
 The result of the study will be a significant contribution towards understanding the role of spirituality in the lives of health care professionals and throw more light on the role of spirituality in facing life threatening situations.